athem1s/athem1s.github.io/index.md

     url: "/categories/hacking/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
+  - image_path: "/assets/images/research.jpg"
+    alt: "an image of a desk with papers and a magnifying glass"
+    title: "Random Research"
+    excerpt: "Research about topics I'm curious about with the only intention of finding out more about them"
+    url: "/categories/research"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
 ---

 # Here you will find blogs about:

 {: .text-center}
 {% include feature_row %}

+Or click here to check out: [All categories](/categories/)

 <script src='https://storage.ko-fi.com/cdn/scripts/overlay-widget.js'></script>
 <script>